MarcosMasip/Room-Scout-self-contained/README.md

 - RabbitMQ (remote)
 - Eureka defaultZone (remote)

 This means the backend will try to connect to those remote services.
 If they’re not reachable, the backend will fail to start or return errors on DB/Rabbit operations.

-This repo does not include a local MySQL/RabbitMQ Compose setup.
+Self‑contained local profile
+- We provide a local Spring profile (`local`) that uses an in‑memory H2 database and disables Eureka/RabbitMQ so you can run everything on your machine without external services.
+- Use this profile when running the backend locally (via Gradle or Docker Compose below).

 ## Option A: Run the backend with Docker Compose (port 8080)